shever/prophage/README.md

-# ISBRA2018_data
+# ISBRA2018_Prediction of Prophage insertion sites on Pseudomonas Genomes

-Supplementary tables for Prediction of Prophage insertion sites
+Supplementary tables for Prediction of Prophage insertion sites:

+Code and data for plotting GC-curve:

+Code for GC-density model:

+Usage: